-4 Proficiency and Due Professional Care
+4 Standard 1200 - Proficiency and Due Professional Care

 Engagements will be performed with proficiency and due professional care.
 Internal auditors will possess the knowledge, skills, and other competencies needed to perform their individual responsibilities.
 The internal audit activity collectively will possess or obtain the knowledge, skills and other competencies needed to perform its responsibilities.
-The Director of Internal Audit is a CCAB qualified Accountant and is responsible for ensuring access to the full range of knowledge, skills, qualifications and experience to meet the requirements of the internal audit standards.
+The Director of Internal Audit is professionally qualified and is responsible for ensuring access to the full range of knowledge, skills, qualifications and experience to meet the requirements of the Internal Audit Standards.
 MIAA internal auditors will ensure Continuing Professional Development and compliance with professional standards.